kevinolega/businessideasph/_posts/2012-07-26-10-fourhour-workweek.md

 We all consume a lot of information on a regular basis.

-We have email, news, twitter, facebook and so on.
+We have email, news, Twitter, Facebook, Instagram and so on.

 We also have other stuff coming in on a regular basis.